Noisyboy-9/php_mvc_framework/documenation/core/Router.md

 this method will register an POST route in the application, it will add the route to POST key of the array.

+## view()

+sometimes all a method callback is doing is to just render a view.It would be better if we had some shorter syntax for it so whenever the client hits the route with a GET method a view will be shown. the view() method is responsible for making a shorter and better way for just showing the view, all it does is to get the view name string and then creates a callback that renders the view and then calls the get() on the object to get register the route with its callback as a GET route.

 ## resolve()

 this method is the main method responsible for resolving input path. if it finds the path in its registered routes it